RayWiki/RayWiki.github.io/wikis/fnfvsrayteam/char/Rayan.md

 ### Rayan is the leader of Rayteam and the first guy to be rap battled by bf.

-Gender:Male
+Gender: Male
-Skils:All
+Skils: All
-Personality:Frendly (unless if you prevoke him),playfull,energic
+Personality: Frendly (unless if you prevoke him),playfull,energic
-Likes:pizzas,hamburgers, and somethings
+Likes: pizzas,hamburgers, and somethings
-Dislikes:Neo and his team, people not being cool with him, and him being mad OC Bday : look on life card
+Dislikes: Neo and his team, people not being cool with him, and him being mad OC Bday: look on life card
-Activities : Karate, Goes to school i guess
+Activities: Karate, Goes to school i guess
-Bonus : he likes to annoy people
+Bonus: he likes to annoy people

 ## Discription